arta-01/arta-01/README.md

-# 💫 About Arta:
+# 🪐About Arta:
-🧑‍💻Blockchain and Website Programmer
-🩺a bit of a Nurse
-  and Digital Marketer :)
+Blockchain and Website Programmer💻 a bit of a Nurse🩺 and Digital Marketer :)

 ## 🌐 Socials: